steglasaurous/queuebot/README.md

 # RequestoBot (queuebot)

-A song request chat bot which manages song requests for streamers playing games that don't have their own built-in request system.
+A song request chatbot which manages song requests for streamers playing games that don't have their own built-in request system.

+Supported Games:
+* Audio Trip
+* Spin Rhythm XD
+* Pistol Whip

 ## How to use